CalebK33/PyRend/docs/index.rst

 Getting Started
 ===============

-This section explains how to get started with PyRend.
+This section explains how to install and begin using PyRend.

 Installation
 ------------